google/fonts/ofl/jacquesfrancois/upstream_info.md

 ## Conclusion

 The `repository_url` is present and correct.
 The `config_yaml` field is correctly absent (local override exists).
 The only missing piece is the `commit` hash.
 Since this family was onboarded before gftools-packager, the original commit cannot be reliably determined without comparing binary files.
 The commit hash needs investigation to identify which upstream commit corresponds to the font currently in google/fonts.

+## Commit Added (LOW confidence)

+Commit `bc37f476a7e982327ae359c67068356597cd45aa` was determined by **root_commit**.
+No upstream commits exist before the binary date (2015-03-07).
+Used the initial (root) commit of the repository.
+The repo may have been created after the font was onboarded.